320834/Bigdata/final_project/combine/combine.md

 - Combine taxtransport and water tables to create final

-create table final as select taxtransport.*, water.populationserved, water.watersystems from taxtransport left outer join water on (taxtransport.state = water.state and taxtransport.county = water.county);
+create table combined as select taxtransport.*, water.populationserved, water.watersystems from taxtransport left outer join water on (taxtransport.state = water.state and taxtransport.county = water.county);

-5. Do analytics on combined
+5. Go to analytic(./analytic.md) to do analytics on the combined table

-create table final_analytic
-as
-select
-state,
-county,
-residents,
-pctmediumtofairbridges/pctpoorbridges as ratiofairtopoor,
-milesfreightrailroad/countyarea as freightpersqmile,
-roadsacceptable,
-populationserved/watersystems as watersyspercapita,
-realestatetax/countyarea as realestatetaxpersqmile
-from final;

-6. Export hive table to hdfs to local

-***NOTE***: The first line has to run in beeline.
-The rest is done locally in the combine directory

-INSERT OVERWRITE DIRECTORY '/user/jc8017/output_final' ROW FORMAT DELIMITED FIELDS TERMINATED BY ','
-LINES TERMINATED BY "\n"
-SELECT * FROM final_analytic;

-hdfs dfs -copyToLocal output_final/000000_0 ./output mv ./output/000000_0 ./output/final_output

-# Misc

-- Table column names

-transport.hash transport.state transport.county transport.numberofbridges transport.numberofresidents transport.pctofmediumtofairconditionbridges transport.pctofpoorconditionbridges transport.primaryandcommercialairports transport.routemilesoffreightrailroad transport.routemilesofpassengerrailroadandrailtransit transport.roadsacceptable

-tax.hash,tax.state tax.county,tax.numberofreturns,tax.adjustgrossincome,tax.totalincomeamount,tax.salariesandwagesamount,tax.stateandlocalincometaxamount,tax.realestatetaxes,tax.totaltaxespaid,tax.residentialenergytaxcreditamount

-water.hash, water.state, water.county, water.populationserved, water.watersystems, water.citiesserved, water.watersystemspercapita

-Okay columns

-1.
-@Mert Alev

-- Number of residents, Pct of medium to fair bridges, Pct of poor bridges, Route Miles Of Freight Data, Roads Acceptable, Land Area

-2.
-@Anand Tyagi

-- Number Of Respondents, State and Local Income Tax, Real Estate Tax

-3. @Justin
-- Population Served, Water Systems